DrLex0/quake-frogbots/waypoint/README.md

    - The bot will have a very _weak_ preference for **lower** goal numbers, making their values more like _suggestions._ The bot has its own logic for preferring items, and only when there is ambiguity between the best scoring items, the one with the lower `G` number will win.
 For instance, the bot will desire to pick up Red Armour when available.
 If it is better to first pick up Yellow or even Green armour before chasing the RA, you should give the RA a very high goal (possibly even 24), and the other a very low goal, to tweak this preference.
 Other example: a Mega Health not easily accessible may require a very low goal number to make the bot want to fetch it.
 It depends on the map layout, and you may need to experiment a bit.
    - Mick recommends **not to reuse the lowest goal numbers,** and this seems generally good advice.
 I would add that one should especially not give the same low goal number to _different_ weapons or powerups, certainly not when they are in the same zone and absolutely not when they are directly linked.
 It _should_ be OK to give the same weapon the same goal across different zones, but I am not sure about this.
    - If health or same ammo items are clustered together with direct paths between each other, then **do** give them the same goal number.
 Also, the larger the cluster of same ammo or health, the more worthwhile it may be, hence may deserve a lower goal number than isolated items of the same kind (but again, goal number preference is weak anyway).
-   - You will notice that the following items are given high default goals because they are considered less desirable, but of course you can give particular instances of these items (especially the weapons) a different goal if you want:
+   - You will notice that the following items are given high default goals because they are considered less desirable.
+Of course you can give particular instances of these items (especially the weapons) a different goal if you want:
      * 19 `item_cells`
      * 20 `weapon_supernailgun`
      * 21 `weapon_supershotgun`